KasparEtter/ef1p/pages/email/email.md

   that it knows the preimage of the stored key by encrypting the preimage with the HMAC.
-  Since only the legitimate parties can compute the HMAC, only the server can decrypt the preimage.
+  Since only the legitimate parties can compute the HMAC, the server can decrypt the preimage but the attacker cannot.
   If this is confusing, then re-read this paragraph after you've seen the protocol flow below.
 - [**Optional channel binding**](#tls-channel-bindings):
   The authenticated message includes everything